The immune system of recovered COVID-19 patients may evolve to fight coronavirus mutants: Study | ExBulletin

 They suspect that the next time the recovered patient encounters the virus, the response will be faster and more effective, preventing reinfection.

 “This is really exciting news.
 The type of immune response seen here provides protection for quite some time by allowing the body to initiate a rapid and effective response to the virus upon re-exposure.
-It’s possible, “said Michel C. Nussenzweig, co-author of the study.
-From Rockefeller University.
+It’s possible, “says Michelle C. Nussenzweig.
+Co-author of a study from Rockefeller University.

 Antibodies to coronavirus remain in plasma for weeks or months, but early studies have shown that their levels drop significantly over time.